Expectations and Support

 Chayes Fellows must fulfill the international travel procedures for students traveling abroad with Harvard funding.

 Students may fulfill the HLS pro bono work requirements through summer placements, but will not receive class credit.

 In addition to the support and advising offered to Chayes Fellows prior to and during their summer placement, they become part of a global network of individuals engaged with organizations working in societies in transition around the world and are invited to attend periodic meetings at Harvard.

 Among other events, these include small group “career conversations” with Fellowship alumni who are engaged with international, comparative or foreign law and can provide insights and guidance to current students.
-Recent and scheduled career conversation participants include:
+Recent career conversation participants include:

 Sarah Dorman ’18 — Staff Attorney, Center for International Environmental Law

 Regina Fitzpatrick ’08 — Team Leader, Protection of Civilians in the United Nations Department of Peace Operations, Division of Policy, Evaluations and Training (DPET)

 Ha Ryong (Michael) Jung ’18 — Legal Officer, Legal Aid of Cambodia, and Technical Advisor to the Child Rights Coalition Cambodia

 Jonathan Kaufman ’06 — Founder, Advocates for Community Alternatives

 Tor Krever ’12 — Assistant Professor, University of Warwick